 Registering for individual rights

-Pictoright manages and protects the individual author’s rights of over 80,000 image creators.
+Pictoright manages and protects the individual author’s rights of almost 100,000 image creators.
 We represent painters, sculptors, architects, ceramicists, photographers, illustrators, graphic designers, industrial designers and gold- and silversmiths at home and abroad.
 From Jan Schoonhoven to Salvador Dalí, from Gerrit Rietveld to Man Ray.
 Any visual creator can join Pictoright.
 The legal heirs of the creator or corporate entities such as foundations or art collectives can also call on our services.

 Pictoright knows the market better than anyone and has good agreements with publishers, broadcasters, museums, companies, public bodies and advertising agencies.
 For a small charge we protect your author’s rights without you having to worry about it.
 You can sign up with us using this registration form: Pictoright-aansluitformulier-compleet